Basset

 The Basset Hound possesses in marked degree those characteristics which equip it admirably

-follow a trail over and through difficult terrain.
-It is a short-legged dog, heavier in
+to follow a trail over and through difficult terrain.
+It is a short-legged dog,

 Head: